dotnet/docs-maui/docs/user-interface/controls/shapes/index.md

 A line has three parts: start cap, line body, and end cap.
 The start and end caps describe the shape at the start and end of a line, or segment.

-`Shape` objects have a `StrokeLineCap` property, of type `PenLineCap`, that describes the shape at the start and end of a line, or segment.
+<xref:Microsoft.Maui.Controls.Shapes.Shape> objects have a `StrokeLineCap` property, of type `PenLineCap`, that describes the shape at the start and end of a line, or segment.
 The `PenLineCap` enumeration defines the following members:

 - `Flat`, which represents a cap that doesn't extend past the last point of the line.
 This is comparable to no line cap, and is the default value of the `StrokeLineCap` property.
 - `Square`, which represents a rectangle that has a height equal to the line thickness and a length equal to half the line thickness.